 4. Travel to a completely new destination in your home country

 You don’t have to fly somewhere exotic to have a holiday.
 Save your airfare and find somewhere new to explore in your own country.
-Want to make it a cheap holiday?
+Check out these best city breaks with kids in the UK.
+Or want to make it a cheap holiday?
 Pack the tent and go camping!

 5. All talking family members learn 5 foreign words for each country you travel